 You know that it is vital to focus on relevant keywords and information, and to include a call to action that will trigger a user’s interest.
 But what should you do if your competitors’ AdWords or Bing Ads are still higher in paid search results than yours, and they are winning potential users’ clicks?

-See how long an ad has been running.
+When you monitor ad copy, pay attention to how long an ad has been running.
 If a competitor has been using it for more than a couple of months, it has most likely earned them a lot of business.
 If an ad copy was used for a short time, you can bet that it either didn’t bring a lot of traffic or was used because it was relevant to a season, holiday, or special event.

 Mapping a competitor’s positioning on the web is crucial for developing an effective PPC strategy.
 Comparing your website’s PPC metrics to competitors’ performance is the perfect way to identify your own strengths and weaknesses.

 The SEMrush Advertising Research feature provides a list of a domain’s competitors, the number of common keywords, estimations on paid traffic, and online rivals’ ad spending.
-It excludes from results domains that aren’t a domain’s real market competitors by analyzing the total number of keywords of each domain, and the number of the domains’ common keywords.
+It excludes from results domains that are not a domain’s real market competitors by analyzing the total number of keywords of each domain, and the number of the domains’ common keywords.
 If the domains have a high number of common keywords, they could be considered competitors.
 Therefore, you can focus only on true PPC rivals.

 The Internet gives you tremendous opportunities to earn a profit worldwide.
 But paid search behaviors differ from country to country.
 If you target international searchers, you should adapt your ads geographically.
 Never overlook non-English-speaking searchers on the web.